shanmithk/Python-Games/lessons/01_Motion_and_Physics/00_README.md

 ## Assignment 2

-For assignment, read and then run `examples/01b_no_acceleration.py` in the lessons directory, then `examples/01c_acceleration.py`.
+For assignment 2, read and then run `02_no_acceleration.py` in the lessons directory, then `03_acceleration.py`.
+Notice that in the program with acceleration, it seems like the red square is linked to the center of the screen with a spring.
 Read the comments to understand how the programs work and notice the difference in the motion.

 ## Assignment 3

-1. Copy `examples/01d_gravity.py` into this directory.
+The most common game mechanic with acelleration is jumping.
+Let's look at what it takes to make a player jump.

+1. Open `04_gravity.py`
-2. Review your previous `01a_move.py` program to study how keystrokes work in Pygame.
+2. Review your previous `01_move.py` program to study how keystrokes work in Pygame.
-3. Change the `01d_gravity.py` program so that instead of always jumping, the player jumps when the `space` key is pressed.
+3. Change the `04_gravity.py` program so that instead of always jumping, the player jumps when the `space` key is pressed.
 4. Change the program so that the player can jump higher by using the Control key along with the space.

+Bonus:
+* Ensure that the player can't jump while in the air.

+Hints:
+* You might need to read the Pygame documentation for the [pygame.key](https://www.pygame.org/docs/ref/key.html) module to see how to read the keys.

 ## Motion in Two Dimensions and Collisions